nostr-protocol/nips/N.md

 `draft` `optional` `author:arejula27`

 This NIP defines new event kinds for encrypted messages.
 It work in the same way as NIP-04,but the structure of the content is different.
+For mail app we `MUST`use the kind `N`

 **`content`** MUST be equal to the base64-encoded, aes-256-cbc encrypted string of anything a user wants to write, encrypted using a shared cipher